-"Prior Consolidated Reserves Report" means the consolidated reserves report prepared by Deloitte with an effective date of December 31, 2016.
+"Prior Consolidated Reserves Report" means the consolidated reserves report prepared by Deloitte with an effective date of December 31, 2017.

-"Progress Disposition" means the disposition of certain petroleum and natural gas properties, interests and related assets primarily located in the Progress area on the Charlie Lake Light Oil Resource Play pursuant to a purchase and sale agreement dated August 10, 2017, which disposition closed on October 2, 2017.
+"Progress Disposition" means the disposition by the Corporation of certain petroleum and natural gas properties, interests and related assets primarily located in the Progress area on the Charlie Lake Light Oil Resource Play pursuant to a purchase and sale agreement dated August 10, 2017, which disposition closed on October 2, 2017.